robertozoia/django-skeleton/README.md

 A production-ready Django project skeleton with environment-specific settings, Docker configuration, and modern tooling.

+## Status

+✅ **Working**: The skeleton is fully functional with Docker Compose development environment.
+🚀 **Ready to use**: Run `docker compose -f docker/development/docker-compose.yml up` to start development.

 ## Features

 - **Environment-specific settings**: Development, staging, production, and test configurations